akukla/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForiOS.md

  ![Warning][7]

 On iOS 10 and later, after installing the FiddlerRoot certificate, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings* and manually enable full trust for the FiddlerRoot root certificate.
 Accept the dialog that says that this will allow a third-party to eavesdrop on all your communications.

+10. In System Settings application navigate to General -> Profiles & Device Management -> Install DO_NOT_TRUST_FiddlerRoot and install profile

+ ![SelectProfile][8]

+11. In System Settings application navigate to General -> About -> Certificate Trust Settings -> Enable DO_NOT_TRUST_FiddlerRoot and Enable

 Uninstall FiddlerRoot Certificate
 ---------------------------------